 One of the most common effects of improper temperature is a soft or runny texture.
 If the jelly is not cooked at a high enough temperature, it may not set properly, resulting in a jelly that is liquid and fails to hold its shape.
 This can be disappointing, especially if you were hoping for a firm and jiggly jelly.

-See also How long to cook cauliflower in microwave
+See also How to cook tiny potatoes in air fryer

 2. Grainy Texture